wp-plugins/fcchat/readme.txt

 MOST RECENT FEATURES

-Version 3.4 features an updated look for the toolbar, with a new, all white theme.
-The toolbar now supports one touch conversation switching and conversation filtering.
-A few bugs have been fixed from the previous version as well.
+Version 3.4.1 adds better integration for mobile browsers, with 2 new mobile layouts.
+In addition, a full width banner toolbar is now available.

 The next series of updates, we will be adding a "Contacts" button to the toolbar, which will replace the existing "Friends" button.
 The contacts panel will consist of both the friends list, and a new feature - "Recent Conversations".

-We will also be adding a simplified toolbar which intended for use in mobile environments.

 The video chat now supports Flash player 11's h264 streaming capability.
 This represents a significant enhancement, in terms of video resolution and bandwidth usage.
 There are now 2 different layouts available for the chat window: Chatcenter and MsgCenter.
 The new MsgCenter layout is for those of you wish to use the Instant Messanger feature exclusively.